(For Terms and Conditons for Tickets and Events please click here.)

 What personal data we collect and how we use it

-We collect personal data when you sign up for our services, purchase our goods, enrol at Bournemouth University, take part in our events and when you browse our sites or use our apps.
+We collect personal data when you sign up for our services, purchase our goods, take part in our events and when you browse our sites or use our apps.
 This information is used to provide our services, communicate with you, administer our memberships, operate democratic processes, carry out monitoring, analyse how visitors use our sites or apps.

-The personal data we collect from students when you enrol at Bournemouth University:
+1. The personal data we collect from BU about our students when you enrol at Bournemouth University:

 The full name of student and the degree confirmed to be used for commemorative memorabilia made available for sale.